 Bright, welcoming hallways and traditional decor keep the interior mood light.
 Visit the 19th-hole grill and bar for post-round fun.
 Dress up for dinner and special occasions.
 Visit us here, too.
 ICI Homes’ Amelia National offices are tucked in the clubhouse.
 We’ll wave and say hi.

 It’s private here, and just plain gorgeous

-Amelia National features 24/7 gated access and security.
-Privacy is important — likely one reason you’re interested in the community — and reinforced.
-In addition to the practical things such as security, Amelia National’s homesites don’t crowd the golf course, and each golf course-adjoined lot comes with a landscaping plan.
+Amelia National features 24/7 gated access.
+Privacy is important — likely one reason you’re interested in the community.
+In addition to the practical things such as access, Amelia National’s homesites don’t crowd the golf course, and each golf course-adjoined lot comes with a landscaping plan.